|

 the ease of convenience of location.
 Only a few miles

-downtown Phoenix,
+from downtown Phoenix,

 Scottsdale and Paradise Valley, North Central is